How to Fix “No Video with Supported Format and MIME Type Found” in Firefox

 Uninstalling Mozilla Firefox

 1. Uninstall all Mozilla products and restart your computer.
-Now navigate to Mozilla Download site and download the latest version available.
-After installing, try accessing the online video again and check if the error message is resolved.
+Visit the Mozilla Download site to download the latest version.
+After installing, try accessing the video again to see if the error is resolved.

 Downloading Google Chrome in Windows 10